-Angie has a son Weston, 34, who is a hospital administrator in Torrance, CA. He and his wife Olivia currently reside in El Segundo, CA. In her spare time, she enjoys cooking, shopping, and decorating.
+Angie has a son Weston, 34, who is a clinical manager at Becton Dickinson.
+He and his wife Olivia currently reside in El Segundo, CA. In her spare time, she enjoys cooking, shopping, and decorating.

 Prior to arriving at Tau Beta Pi, Mike held both Series 7 and Series 63 securities licenses and worked as a marketing and operations coordinator for a regional brokerage firm.
 He spent time in the energy and utility sectors, serving in a variety of functions, including senior financial analyst, where he helped establish the company's first Investor Relations department, and more importantly, assisted in compliance with newly established Sarbanes-Oxley regulations.
 Recently, Mike worked as Business Manager and DOE contract administrator for a biotechnology startup in the Knoxville area.

 Mike began work for TBP in August 2013, filling the role of bookkeeper.
 Currently serving as Director of Finance & Operations, Mike oversees all daily accounting and information technology activities of the Association, including budgeting, compliance with IRS and state regulations, audit oversight and